-NOTE: The CS Coaching Center (formerly the CS Tutor Room) is now located in Old Main 304.
-Use the north or south stairwells to access 3rd floor, or use an elevator.
+NOTE: The CS Coaching Center (formerly the CS Tutor Room) is now located in Old Main 304, however, it will remain closed for the rest of Fall 2020 semester.

 Coaching Center Policies